 Create a comprehensive catalogue of every software product in use across the eight overlap categories.
 For each product, document the annual licence cost (total and per-user), the number of active users, the contract term and renewal date, the specific capabilities used (not just the capabilities available), and the business processes or teams dependent on the tool.
 This inventory must include not just centrally procured enterprise software but also departmental purchases, SaaS subscriptions managed by individual business units, and shadow IT tools discovered through network monitoring or expense report analysis.

 For each third-party tool identified, determine the specific M365 E5 feature that provides equivalent functionality.
-Assess the degree of overlap: does the Microsoft capability fully replace the third-party tool (100% overlap), partially replace it (50–80% overlap with some unique features in the third-party tool), or merely overlap in a narrow area (less than 50%)?
-This assessment requires technical input from the teams that use both tools — marketing's view of Tableau versus Power BI will be different from finance's view, and both perspectives matter.
+Assess the degree of overlap: does the Microsoft capability fully replace the third-party tool (100% overlap), partially replace it (50 to 80% overlap with some unique features in the third-party tool), or merely overlap in a narrow area (less than 50%)?
+This assessment requires technical input from the teams that use both tools.
+Marketing’s view of Tableau versus Power BI will be different from finance’s view, and both perspectives matter.

 For each overlap, calculate the annual cost of maintaining the redundant capability.
 This includes the third-party licence cost for the overlapping functionality (not the entire contract if only part of the product overlaps), the internal support costs for maintaining two parallel tools (help desk, training, integration, administration), the user productivity cost of context-switching between two tools that serve similar purposes, and the opportunity cost of not fully leveraging the E5 investment.
-Sum these costs across all overlap categories to produce your total annual redundancy figure — the "double-payment" that your organisation is making.
+Sum these costs across all overlap categories to produce your total annual redundancy figure.

 For each overlap category, one of three strategic paths will deliver the optimal outcome.
 The right choice depends on the specific category, the maturity of the Microsoft capability, and your organisation’s risk tolerance.